MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-generative-ai-for-prototyping-and-mvp-creation/includes/4-exercise-mvp.md

 ### [Optional] Keep working with Bing chat

-Here are some additional ways in you can keep using bang chat throughout your project development cycle.
+Here are some additional ways in you can keep using Bing chat throughout your project development cycle.
 Be creative on how you engage the tool to guide your development or unblock you if you get stuck.

 #### Example: Ask help on how to build specific components and on libraries to use